ChrisAkridge/IronArc/Documentation/Hardware.md

 All fields are contiguous in memory. `MemoryStart` and `MemoryEnd` are both `0` if the device maps no memory. `NamePointer` always points to `Name`.

 - Parameters:
+	- `uint32 deviceId`: The index of the device to get the description of.
 	- `ptr destination`: The address to write the description to.
+- Errors:
+	- If the device index isn't used by any device

 #### GetAllHardwareDeviceDescriptionSize